 Existing Harvest Labour Services (HLS) and the National Harvest Labour Information Service (NHLIS) contracts are due to end on 26 June 2020.

-The Department of Employment, Skills, Small and Family Business (the department) has prepared a Consultation Paper, ‘Harvest Labour Services – Reforms to encourage Australian job seekers to take up seasonal work’.
+The Department of Education, Skills and Employment (the department) has prepared a Consultation Paper, ‘Harvest Labour Services – Reforms to encourage Australian job seekers to take up seasonal work’.
 The Consultation Paper provides stakeholders with the opportunity to express their views on the future of HLS and how the Government can best support Australian job seekers to access seasonal work opportunities and assist growers to find suitable workers.